 23 Dec The Rosentreter Foundation’s Logo

-The Traugott David Rosentreter & Johanne Louisa Caroline Rauschard (1797) Document
+The Traugott David Rosentreter & Johanne Louisa Caroline Rauschard (oo 1797) Document

 This document is a ‘Letters Patent of Nobility’ from the God of Marriage, Hymen (Hÿmenäus), made by friends and colleagues of the groom as a joke (and possibly part of the Best Man’s speech), for the marriage on 20 Aug 1797 of Traugott David Rosentreter and Johanne Louisa Caroline Rauschard in Ansbach, Baravia, Germany.

-Note: Traugott David Rosentreter was a Lawyer and Government Councillor at Ansbach in Bavaria, at the time when Frederick William II was King of Prussia, Prince Elector of Brandenburg and Sovereign Prince of the Canton of Neuchâtel (via the Orange-Nassau inheritance of his grandfather).
+Note: Traugott David Rosentreter was a Lawyer and Government Councillor at Ansbach in Bavaria, and eventually Privy Councillor, to Frederick William II who was King of Prussia, Prince Elector of Brandenburg and Sovereign Prince of the Canton of Neuchâtel (via the Orange-Nassau inheritance of his grandfather).

 Surprisingly, for such a notable Rosentreter, we know very little about his family.
-We only know that his father was Gottfried and that he and Johanne had six children (and a total of only 18 documented descendants so far):
+It is highly likely though that he was part of the merchant and trader Aschersleben family that we can trace back to the 1500’s.
+We know so far that his father was Gottfried and that he and Johanne had six children (and a total of only 18 documented Rosentreter descendants so far):

 - Albertina Charl Elisabetha * 17 Aug 1798